flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/elec.md

 ### BAT 1 + 2

 The BAT 1+2 Indicators display the current voltage of the respective battery.
-Normal values are 25 to 31 Volts and these are displayed in green.
-Outside these "normal" values the values will be displayed in amber.
+Normal values are 25 to 31 Volts.

-The BAT 1+2 pushbutton switches control the operation of the respective battery charge limiter.
+The BAT 1+2 buttons control the operation of the respective battery charge limiter.

 - AUTO:
-    - By closing and opening of the battery line contactor battery charge limiter controls automatically the connection to the DC BAT BUS.
+    - The battery charge limiter controls automatically the connection to the DC BAT BUS.
     - The batteries are connected to the DC BAT BUS when:
           - APU is starting (MASTER SW at ON and N < 95%).
           - Battery voltage is below 26.5 V (battery charge).